 As you write down answers to the 10 essential questions for a start-up business owner, you begin to develop a basic business plan.
 However, there’s more to a good start-up business plan than the answers to the questions.
 In our article about what’s in a Good Business Plan, I offer you detailed outlines and suggestions for writing a successful business plan.
-Furthermore, I expound upon the relevance and importance of a writing a business plan in A Business Plan: Its Purpose in Building a Sellable Business.
+Furthermore, I expound upon the relevance and importance of writing a business plan in A Business Plan: Its Purpose in Building a Sellable Business.
 You’ll definitely want to read those articles and listen to the attached podcast to learn how to write a business plan.
 In this article, though, I want to concentrate on one particular section of the business plan – the market analysis and its components.

 To begin, you will give a brief description and outlook of your industry: its history, its expansion, its contraction, and its trends.
 For instance, if you want to open an architectural firm, you would give a brief history of architecture, renowned architects, famous architectural designs, and preferred architectural styles throughout the centuries.
 Depending on your business’s location and on how many locations you want to have, you can make your historic account specific to your geographical region or inclusive of worldwide industrial accounts.

 After describing your industry, you want to talk about your target market.
 Who is your ideal customer?
 Does your product reach all customers in your particular industry, or does it only reach a certain niche?
 Does your current location allow your ideal customer to reach you easily?